missionpinball/mpf-docs/howto/display/reusable_widgets.rst

             - type: image
               image: background1

-In the example above, the slide called *my_slide* has three widgets--two text widgets and a backgroun image.
+In the example above, the slide called *my_slide* has three widgets--two text widgets and a background image.
 (Remember that the "z order" or "layer" of widgets is top-to-bottom, so the *HELLO!* widget is on top, then *YAY PINBALL* is next, and they're both on top of the *background1* image.